aspires/writings/README.md

 I don't want to optimize my titles.
 I love the modern copywriting movement.
 It's fascinating, and I practice the process of writing engaging copy every day.
 My job depends on it.
 But, it doesn't belong here.
-Perhaps, it may not be appropriate for one of my pieces to have a title, rather one that's been overly thought out and designed to attract an audience.
+It may not be appropriate for one of my pieces to have a title, let alone one that's been overly thought out and designed to attract an audience.
 Some of these posts may end up reading like a traditional linkbait blog post.
 But, I don't want that constraint with this endeavor.